 Danish architecture studio BIG is designing a road, air and hyperloop-capable autonomous vehicle for the new US city of Telosa currently being planned for five million people in an unconfirmed desert location.

-The Ground to Air, or G2A, would constitute a rhomboid passenger pod that can attach to a set of wheels to become a car, rotor blades to become a helicopter or run underground in a hyperloop system.
+The Ground to Air, or G2A, would constitute a rhomboid passenger pod that can attach to a set of wheels to become a car, rotor blades to become a helicopter, rails to form an elevated train or run underground in a hyperloop system.

 The plan was revealed by a Bjarke Ingels Group (BIG) architect leading the Telosa mega-project at a recent introductory town hall event held in the Brooklyn Museum that elaborated further elements of the project.